 "Why should kids get basic incomes too, and not just adults?"

 They might look like they are basically the same, but they contain different viewpoints.

 Here's the deal.
 I . . .

 Yes, it's true.
 I actually made this Futurama-inspired image recently to celebrate my life's most recent milestone at age thirty-seven, and it climbed to the front page of Reddit.
 The fact it was upvoted by almost 4,000 people I think says something.
 And what is that something?

-There are a lot of people out there with student loans . . .
+There are a lot of people out there . . .